Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Configure an Azure load balancer to redirect traffic to the approved App Service instance.
 - [x] Configure an additional deployment slot in the existing App Service instance.
 - [ ] Configure an App Service Environment (ASE).

+#### Q51.
+Your microservices application includes a logging component that performs a large number of sequentinal writes.
+Which type of Azure Storage should you use?

+- [ ] Table storage
+- [x] append blob
+- [ ] page blob
+- [ ] block blob